powertim/packer-plugin-vsphere/README.md

 # Packer Plugin for VMware vSphere

+This is a custom fork of Packer Plugin for VMware vSphere to test new features that are not yet available on the mainstream.

 The Packer Plugin for VMware vSphere is a multi-component plugin can be used with [HashiCorp Packer][packer] to create virtual machine images for [VMware vSphere][docs-vsphere].

 The plugin includes two builders which are able to create images, depending on your desired strategy: